 For me, there are two potential risks that could hinder our investment case: Economic downturns: although bargain stores often do well during downturns, prolonged crises can impact consumer spending and reduce sales.
 Measures could be under pressure to raise prices if inflation continues to drive up the cost of goods and transportation, which could scare off budget-conscious customers.

 Competition: with Chinese players on the rise, Action needs to consistently innovate and differentiate itself from the competition to maintain its market position.
 This could put pressure on margins.
-However, the recent push on sustainability and higher quality compared to Chinese competitors sets Action apart.
+However, Action's recent push on sustainability and higher quality compared to Chinese competitors sets it apart.

 Nevertheless, I think 3i is currently at a very compelling entry point even after the recent run the stock has had.
 I am gradually increasing my investment in this stock.
 I rate the share as a strong buy.